teonbrooks/project-vie/vie/tix/README.md

 OCR is a submodule that provides an abstraction on top of different OCR options.
 The default for now will be Tesseract.
 [Tesseract](https://github.com/tesseract-ocr/tesseract) is an open-source library conceived at HP then later supported at Google.
 There are two supported implementations I'm considering using, [PyTesseract](https://github.com/madmaze/pytesseract) and [Tesseract.js](https://github.com/naptha/tesseract.js).

 For now, I will be using the PyTesseract library and supporting a backend that is Python-based.
+This also requires that you install the Tesseract binary:

+`brew install tesseract`

 Things Under consideration: